Transferrin Saturation Reference Tool

 Why should iron panels be drawn fasting in the morning?

 Serum iron shows substantial diurnal variation, typically peaking in the morning and declining through the day — sometimes by 30 percent or more.
 Recent iron-rich meals or oral iron supplementation can also cause a transient spike.
 Because TSAT is derived from serum iron, it inherits this variability.
-To get a comparable and interpretable result, most laboratories and clinicians recommend a fasting morning sample, ideally before any iron supplement that day.
+To get a comparable and interpretable value, most laboratories and clinicians recommend a fasting morning sample, ideally before any iron supplement that day.
 Ferritin, by contrast, is not meaningfully affected by meals or time of day.

-How do TSAT and ferritin work together?
+How are TSAT and ferritin used together?

 What is TIBC and how is it different from transferrin?